American Museum of Natural History: Surroundings

 On a pedestal outside the museum's Columbus Avenue entrance is a stainless steel time capsule, which was created after a design competition that was won by Santiago Calatrava.
 The capsule was sealed at the beginning of 2000, to mark the beginning of the 3rd millennium.
 It takes the form of a folded saddle-shaped volume, symmetrical on multiple axes, that explores formal properties of folded spherical frames.
 Calatrava described it as "a flower".
-The plan is that the capsule will be opened in the year 3000.
+The capsule is to be opened in the year 3000.

 The museum is in a 17 acre city park known as Theodore Roosevelt Park that extends from Central Park West to Columbus Avenue, and from West 77th to 81st Streets and that contains park benches, gardens and lawns, and also a dog run.
+On the west side of the park, between 80th and 81st Streets near Columbus Avenue, is the Nobel Monument honoring Nobel Prize winners from the United States.

+Commentary

+In 2019, Hamid Dabashi, the Hagop Kevorkian Professor of Iranian Studies and Comparative Literature at Columbia University, wrote an opinion piece in Al Jazeera criticizing a bronze statue of Theodore Roosevelt, depicting him on horseback above a nameless Native American and African American individual.
+Having visited the museum, Dabashi reflected on the juxtaposition of scientific progress and what he sees as the persistent legacy of racism in the United States.
+The statue of Theodore Roosevelt is seen by Dabashi as a symbol of racial hierarchy and the ongoing struggle to reconcile the nation's past with its present.
+The statue would later be removed in 2022, as a consequence of discussions about racism aroused by the 2020 protests surrounding the murder of George Floyd.